Maniizzle/Udacity-Project-4/README.md

 ### Setup the Environment

-* Create a virtualenv and activate it by executing `python3 -m venv devopsenv`
+* Create a virtual environment by executing:  `python3 -m venv devopsenv`
-* Source the virtual environment: `source devopsenv/bin/activate`
+* Activate it by executing: `source devopsenv/bin/activate`
 * Run `make install` to install the necessary dependencies

 ### Running the application